carlohamalainen/carlohamalainen.github.io/_posts/2011-03-19-asus-eee-pc-1000h-replacement-fan.md

   - Uncategorized
 format: image
 ---
 I use an Asus EEE PC 1000H as a home file server.
 After being on 24/7 for a while the fan started getting noisy, so I ordered a replacement from [91deals](http://myworld.ebay.com/91deals/) on eBay.
-The fan was listed as &#8220;Asus Eee PC 1000 1000HA 1000HE CPU Fan BSB04505HA&#8221;.
+The fan was listed as "Asus Eee PC 1000 1000HA 1000HE CPU Fan BSB04505HA".

 <img src="https://i0.wp.com/s3.amazonaws.com/carlo-hamalainen.net/oldblog/blogdata/x-2011-03/eeepc_fan.jpg?w=640&#038;ssl=1"  data-recalc-dims="1" />